Frank Merrill: Merrill's Marauders

 In slightly more than five months of combat behind Japanese lines in Burma, the Marauders, who supported the X Force, advanced 750 miles through some of the harshest jungle terrain in the world, fought in five major engagements (Walawbum, Shaduzup, Inkangahtawng, Nhpum Ga, and Myitkyina) and engaged in combat with the Japanese Army on thirty-two occasions.
 Battling Japanese soldiers, hunger, and disease, they had traversed more jungle on their long-range patrols than any other U.S. Army unit of the war.

 On March 29, Merrill suffered his first heart attack and command returned to then executive officer, Colonel Charles N. Hunter.
 In their final mission against the Japanese base at Myitkyina, the Marauders suffered 272 killed, 955 wounded, and 980 evacuated for illness and disease.
 By the time the town of Myitkyina was taken, only about 200 surviving members of the original Marauders were present.

 On August 10, 1944, a week after the town's fall to U.S. and Chinese forces, the 5307th was disbanded with a final total of only 130 combat-effective officers and men (out of the original 2,997).

 Post war

 After the war's end, Merrill served in the Philippines.
-In early 1946 he was assigned to the headquarters of the 6th Army in San Francisco under General Stilwell.
+In early 1946 he was assigned to the headquarters of the 6th Army, headquartered at The Presidio Army Post in San Francisco, under General Stilwell.
 In May of the same year, Merrill and Stilwell led two Marine platoons to suppress a prison uprising at Alcatraz Federal Penitentiary in what is known as the Battle of Alcatraz.

 Due to post-war downsizing of the Army, Merrill was reduced in rank to brigadier general on 1 June 1946.
-He retired from the Army in his permanent rank of colonel on 30 June 1948 and was promoted to brigadier general on the retired list the next day.
+He retired from the Army in his permanent rank of colonel on 30 June 1948, and was promoted to brigadier general on the retired list the next day.

 After retiring from the Army, Merrill became the New Hampshire Commissioner of Highways.
-In December 1955 he was elected President of the American Association of State Highway and Transportation Officials but died two days later in Fernandina Beach, Florida.
+In December 1955, he was elected President of the American Association of State Highway and Transportation Officials but died two days later in Fernandina Beach, Florida.